-Learnyst and Coggno are both reputably a waste of time as well.
+Coggno is reputably a waste of time as well.

 To guard yourself against the dishonest and doomed to fail sites you should check their Alexa Rank, Moz Domain Authority or just about any other ranking factor you think of.
 You can guarantee that Udemy will win out over all the other sites in these ranking factors so there is a tale to tell here.